Std1o/Lilith-AppStatesManager/README.md

 // Please don't check the states from OperationState by this val, there are lastOperationState for this val loginState by viewModel.loginState.collectAsState() // example of functionality state
 ```
-If you are using Jetpack Compose, just create LastOperationStateUIHandler.kt and paste this code there:
+If you are using Jetpack Compose, just create UIReactionOnLastOperationState.kt and paste this code there:
 ```Kotlin
 /**
  * Used for temporary and short-lived states caused by the last operation